-Functest Benchmarking CNTT offers two benchmarking dataplane test cases leveraging on:
+Functest Benchmarking CNTT [161] offers two benchmarking dataplane test cases leveraging on:

-- VMTP - Shaker
+- VMTP [164] - Shaker [165]

-VMTP is a small python application that will automatically perform ping connectivity, round trip time measurement (latency) and TCP/UDP throughput measurement on any OpenStack deployment.
+VMTP [164] is a small python application that will automatically perform ping connectivity, round trip time measurement (latency) and TCP/UDP throughput measurement on any OpenStack deployment.

-Shaker wraps around popular system network testing tools like iperf, iperf3 and netperf (with help of flent).
-Shaker is able to deploy OpenStack instances and networks in different topologies.
-Shaker scenario specifies the deployment and list of tests to execute.
+:cite:p:'shaker wraps around popular system network testing tools like iperf, iperf3 and netperf (with help of flent).
+[165] is able to deploy OpenStack instances and networks in different topologies.
+[165] scenario specifies the deployment and list of tests to execute.